Geta/klarna/src/Klarna.Payments/README.md

 You can finalize the session by calling the view’s `finalize()` method.

-For more information please see: [Klarna Payments Step by Step](https://developers.klarna.com/documentation/in-app/overview/steps-klarna-payments/#finalizing).
+For more information please see: [Klarna Payments Finalize the authorization](https://docs.klarna.com/klarna-payments/api-call-descriptions/authorize-the-purchase/#finalize-the-authorization).
 </details>

 <details>